 Hello and welcome!
-My name is Aozora Brockman, and I am a published poet and writer who grew up on an organic family vegetable farm in Central Illinois.
+My name is Aozora Brockman, and I am a published poet and writer who grew up on an organic family vegetable farm in Congerville, Ill. called Henry’s Farm.
 My dream is to have my own farm someday with my dear love, Austin–but before we settle down, I’d love to travel and write, translate Japanese literature and manga, dance, and learn sustainable living skills.
 I currently live in the Hudson River Valley with Austin, volunteer at Poets House, and work part-time at an organic farm called Glynwood.
 I am also working on an memoir/essay collection with my father about our farm and family coming to terms with a changed climate.

 I also published a chapbook of poetry and essays, The Happiness of Dirt (2011), that chronicles life on an organic vegetable farm–the sweat, the waiting for rain, and the joyful harvesting of sweet sticky watermelon.